 3. A WORD.
 What does each of the bold phrases mean in the context of the conversation?
 Are they words?
-Discuss their meanings with your peers, and in the chart below, write the meaning of each; then, tick ✓ the words or phrases from the dialogue that you would consider to be a "word" - a single unit of meaning. ♣
+Discuss their meanings with your peers, and in the chart below, write the meaning of each; then, tick ✓ the words or phrases from the dialogue that you would consider to be a "word" - a single unit of meaning.

+[Note: They should all be considered single units of meaning and therefore taught as if single words.]

 Meaning A word?

-run into you
+run into you [someone: to meet someone unexpectedly something: to bump into or hit accidently

-of all places
+of all places the last place expected

-coffee house n die enggestale
+coffee house

-your cup of tea
+your cup of tea what you are comfortable doing

-say
+say ✓

-cagey
+cagey evasive

-to be up to
+to be up to to be doing, with the suggestion of something secret

-gory details
+gory details every detail no matter how unpleasant (gory means bloody)

-in a nutshell
+in a nutshell in very few words

-Do you mind if
+Do you mind if Would it be okay if

-to talk shop •
+to talk shop to talk about work

-morning, noon and night
+morning, noon and night all of the time

 working hard

+no less
-to have the carpet pulled right out

-from under you
+to have the carpet pulled right out from under you (in this conversation) to have the project canceled unexpectedly after all of the work you put into it

-in this day and age
+in this day and age nowadays

 injustice